Authors should also see Copyright Information for copyright forms and other post-acceptance obligations.

 No collection in which the AMS is the sole or joint copyright holder may be posted for open distribution without prior permission from the AMS.
 Notice of permission must accompany the AMS copyright notice.

 All AMS journals and monograph publications are registered with the Copyright Clearance Center.
-Questions about permission to use materials for which AMS holds the copyright can also be directed to Permissions Request Form or email@example.com.
+Questions about permission to reuse materials for which the AMS holds copyright can also be sent via the Permissions Request Form or to [email protected].

 The AMS copyright transfer form grants the AMS all rights in the Work, including, without limitation, the right to publish the Work in whole or in part in any and all media now known or later developed.